 The best way to get good at lean thinking is to implement its practices in your organization using one of a number of tools.
 For example, kanban boards simply (and often beautifully) visualize stages of work and the tasks involved in each.

 You can also use Jotform’s form templates to facilitate teamwork and feedback.
-What’s more, creating standardized work protocols — using workflow templates from Jotform Approvals — ensures consistent quality in your products and services.
+What’s more, creating standardized work protocols — using workflow templates from Jotform Workflows — ensures consistent quality in your products and services.

 In our culture, we often associate change with great difficulty and effort.
 One of the beautiful things about lean is that it recognizes perfection as an ever-changing ideal to pursue over time rather than a fixed standard to achieve as quickly as possible and rigidly adhere to.
 As a result, lean increases productivity while lowering stress.